osvasali/my-coe332-hws/homework04/README.md

-# Summary of Meteorite Data Analysis:
+# Creating a Summary of Meteorite Data Analysis:

 The python script `ml_data_analysis.py` uses the data from `Meteorite_Landings.json` to summarize the Mars meteorite data collected from an autonomous rover mission.
 The file `test_ml_data_analysis.py` tests the `ml_data_analysis.py` program to make sure that the program is working as expected.
 These files are containerized so it is reproducable in different computing environments.